raft-tech/raft-tech.github.io/services-cloud-native.md

   service5:
     head: Domain Driven Design (DDD)
     img: /assets/ddd.svg
     txt: Domain experts and engineers are two separate pieces of the development process, but they should speak the same language.
-Bu establishing a ubiquitous code (Domain Specific Language - DSL), tailored to our client's domain, we ensure collaborative cooperation and avoid programming discrepancies.
+By establishing a ubiquitous code (Domain Specific Language - DSL), tailored to our client's domain, we ensure collaborative cooperation and avoid programming discrepancies.
   service6:
     head: Fault Tolerance
     img: /assets/Fault_Tolerance.svg